dthx2710/Dolicon-Blue-Archive/src/pages/student/hoshino.md

 exSkill:
   exCost: 4
   exText: Deals 435% damage against enemies in a fan-shaped area.
-normalText: When falls below 30%, recover 100% healing power over time (20 sec) (Only once per battle).
+normalText: When falls below 30%, recover by 100% heal potency over time (20 sec) (Only once per battle).
 enhancedText: Increases defense by 14%.
-subText: While using her EX skill, creates a shield with strength equal to 108% healing power.
+subText: While using her EX skill, creates a shield with strength equal to 108% heal potency.
 ---